jcjohnson34/Freq-PS/README.md

 ## Usage

 Dot-source freq.ps1 into the current session.
+Create a new instance of the FreqCounter class and load a table (see  https://github.com/MarkBaggett/freq/blob/master/freqtable2018.freq for a great starting point).

 ```PowerShell
 PS C:\> .
 C:\scripts\freq.ps1